6. 그라디언트

 A few useful things to know about GIMP's gradients:

-The gradients that are supplied with GIMP are stored in a system gradients folder.
-By default, gradients that you create are stored in a folder called gradients in your personal GIMP directory.
+Gradients that you create are automatically saved in the gradients folder of your personal GIMP directory.
 Any gradient files (ending with the extension .ggr) found in one of these folders, will automatically be loaded when you start GIMP.
-You can add more directories to the gradient search path, if you want to, in the Gradients tab of the Data Folders pages of the Preferences dialog.
+You can add more directories to the gradient search path, if you want to, in the Gradients tab of the Data Folders section of the Preferences dialog.

 [작은 정보] 작은 정보